First-Time Home Buyer in Ontario — The Complete 2026 Guide

 Down Payment Examples — Ontario 2026

 If you're putting less than 20% down, you'll also need CMHC mortgage insurance.
-It ranges from 2.8% to 4% of your mortgage and gets added to your loan.
-On a $650,000 home with 5% down, that's roughly $24,000 in insurance on top of your balance.
+The premium ranges from 2.8% to 4.0% of your mortgage balance (the lower your down payment, the higher the rate) and gets added to your loan.
+On a $500,000 home with the 5% minimum down ($25,000), the CMHC premium is roughly $19,000 added to your mortgage balance.

 The Stress Test — Why You Qualify for Less Than You Expect